thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 In order to meet the ethical requirements for software development, the team must act according to the best interests of the clients, the public and the team members [1].
 This will create a project which complies with the clients needs and creates a team environment which will promote productivity and communication.
 In order to meet the clients wishes the team will remain in constant communication with the client and will not make any choices which will largely affect the final product without first consulting the clients.
 The main method of communication between the team members and the clients will be through email.
-If further discussion is needed we will meet up with the clients when we believe necessary.
+If further discussion is needed the team will meet up with the clients when we believe necessary.

 As previously mentioned in section (*Space Requirements & Security Requirements*) our programme will involve storing footage and images of people around the intersection.
 This cannot be avoided as the busses and intersections will be located in a highly public area.
 According to the NZ Privacy Act the collection and use of images of individuals in a public space is considered legal, as long as such images